emqx/hocon/SCHEMA.md

 <a name="default_override_rule"></a>
 ## Default environment variable override

-By default, a field (except for when it's inside an array element) can be overriden by an environment variable the name of which is translated from field's absolute path with dots replaced by double-underscores and then prepended with a prefix.
+By default, a field (except for when it's inside an array element) can be overridden by an environment variable the name of which is translated from field's absolute path with dots replaced by double-underscores and then prepended with a prefix.

-For example, the value of config entry `foo.bar.field1` can be overriden by `PREFIX_FOO__BAR__FIELD1`, or `PREFIX_foo_bar_field1`, where `PREFIX_` is configurable by another environment variable `HOCON_ENV_OVERRIDE_PREFIX`.
+For example, the value of config entry `foo.bar.field1` can be overridden by `PREFIX_FOO__BAR__FIELD1`, or `PREFIX_foo_bar_field1`, where `PREFIX_` is configurable by another environment variable `HOCON_ENV_OVERRIDE_PREFIX`.